drazenzadravec/webrtc/docs/index.md

-## This contains a complete implementation of a WebRTC client
+## A complete implementation of a WebRTC client